Canada–United States border: Webster–Ashburton Treaty (1842)

 Disputes over the interpretation of the border treaties and mistakes in surveying required additional negotiations, which resulted in the Webster–Ashburton Treaty of 1842.
 The treaty resolved the Aroostook War, a dispute over the boundary between Maine, New Brunswick, and the Province of Canada.
 The treaty redefined the border between New Hampshire, Vermont, and New York on the one hand, and the Province of Canada on the other, resolving the Indian Stream dispute and the Fort Blunder dilemma at the outlet to Lake Champlain.

-The part of the 45th parallel that separates Quebec from the U.S. states of Vermont and New York had first been surveyed from 1771 to 1773 after it had been declared the boundary between New York (including what later became Vermont) and Quebec.
+The part of the 45th parallel that separates Quebec from the U.S. states of Vermont and New York had first been surveyed from 1771 to 1773 and markers placed (the Collins–Valentine line) after it had been declared the boundary between New York (including what later became Vermont) and Quebec.
 It was surveyed again after the War of 1812.
 The U.S. federal government began to construct fortifications just south of the border at Rouses Point, New York, on Lake Champlain.
 After a significant portion of the construction was completed, measurements revealed that at that point, the actual 45th parallel was three-quarters of a mile (1.2 km) south of the surveyed line.
 The fort, which became known as "Fort Blunder", was in Canada, which created a dilemma for the U.S. that was not resolved until a provision of the treaty left the border on the meandering line as surveyed.
 The border along the Boundary Waters in present-day Ontario and Minnesota between Lake Superior and the Northwest Angle was also redefined.

 Oregon Treaty (1846)

 An 1844 boundary dispute during the Presidency of James K. Polk led to a call for the northern boundary of the U.S. west of the Rockies to be 54°40′N related to the southern boundary of Russia's Alaska Territory.
-However, Great Britain wanted a border that followed the Columbia River to the Pacific Ocean.
+However, the United Kingdom wanted a border that followed the Columbia River to the Pacific Ocean.
 The dispute was resolved in the Oregon Treaty of 1846, which established the 49th parallel as the boundary through the Rockies.

 Boundary surveys (mid–19th century)

 The Northwest Boundary Survey (1857–1861) laid out the land boundary.
 However, the water boundary was not settled for some time.
 After the Pig War in 1859, arbitration in 1872 established the border between the Gulf Islands and the San Juan Islands.

-The International Boundary Survey (or, the "Northern Boundary Survey" in the US) began in 1872.
+The International Boundary Survey (or, the "Northern Boundary Survey" in the U.S.) began in 1872.
 Its mandate was to establish the border as agreed to in the Treaty of 1818.
 Archibald Campbell led the way for the United States, while Donald Cameron, supported by chief astronomer Samuel Anderson, headed the British team.
 This survey focused on the border from the Lake of the Woods to the summit of the Rocky Mountains.